Avicenna

 Chandra Khonnokyoong

-Chandra KhonnokyoongChandra Khonnokyoong was a Thai Maechi (nun) who founded Wat Phra Dhammakaya (BNuddhist monastery).
+Chandra KhonnokyoongChandra Khonnokyoong was a Thai Maechi (nun) who founded Wat Phra Dhammakaya (Buddhist monastery).
 Her own students call her Khun Yay Achan Mahā-ratana Upasika Chandra Khonnokyoong (Khun Yay Achan, for short), an honorific name meaning “grandmother-master-great-gem devotee”.
 Although illiterate, she was widely respected for her experience in meditation, which is rare for a maechi.
 She managed to attract many well-educated students, despite her rural background and illiteracy.

 Read more